cville/conduct/README.md

 ### Up front

-* Clearly identify yourself as the organizer, with contact information, so that participants know how to reach you.
+* Clearly identify yourself as lead organizer or co-organizer, with contact information, so that participants know how to reach you.
 * Become familiar with the code of conduct.
 Reach out to other organizers to discuss topics and find support in implementing the code of conduct.
-* Identify/deputize assistants, confirmed participants who are trusted, who can become familiar with the code of conduct and be prepared to join in taking action as needed.
+* Identify and deputize assistant organizers, confirmed participants of trust, who can become familiar with the code of conduct and be prepared to join in taking action as needed.
 * Plan how you will respond to misconduct and emergencies.